microsoft/api-guidelines/graph/GuidelinesGraph.md

 A Uniform Resource Locator (URL) is how developers access the resources of your API.

-Navigation paths to Microsoft Graph resources are generally broken into multiple segments, `{scheme}://{host}/{version}/{category}/[{pathSegment}][?{query}]` where:
+Navigation paths to Microsoft Graph resources are broken into multiple segments, `{scheme}://{host}/{version}/{category}/[{pathSegment}][?{query}]` where:

 - `scheme` and `host` segments are always [`https://graph.microsoft.com`](https://graph.microsoft.com/v1.0/users).